PAJOT-Basile/Database_3D_proteins/09-Optimising_alignment_to_reduce_number_of_sequences/README.md

 Once this is done, several scripts are run to do some statistical analyses.
 As for the previous step ([08-Filtering_similar_sequences](../08-Filtering_similar_sequences/README.md)), the scripts used here produce the same outputs as the ones that have the same names in the previous folders, but are modified to this folder.

-To start all this cascade of scripts, place your working directory in this folder and write:
+To start all this cascade of scripts, set your working directory in this folder and write:
 ```
 cd Database_3D_proteins/09-Optimising_alignment_to_reduce_number_of_sequences/
 bash ./Optimiser.sh ../Database SEQ_THRESHOLD COVERAGE_PROPORTION